John W. Fishburne: Biography

 Fishburne was born near Albemarle County, Charlottesville, Virginia on March 8, 1868.
 He attended Pantops Academy, near Charlottesville, Va., and Washington and Lee University in Lexington, Virginia.

-He taught at the Fishburne Military Academy in Waynesboro, Virginia, in 1886 and 1887.
+He taught at the Fishburne Military School in Waynesboro, Virginia, in 1886 and 1887.
 Fishburne graduated from the law department of the University of Virginia at Charlottesville in 1890; was admitted to the bar the same year; and commenced practice in Charlottesville.

 He was also engaged in agricultural pursuits; served in the Virginia House of Delegates in 1895–1897; member of the Virginia State Library Board in 1904–1913; appointed judge of the eighth judicial circuit in 1913; subsequently elected by the legislature and served from 1913 until his resignation in 1930.
 Fishburne was elected as a Democrat to the 72nd United States Congress (March 4, 1931 – March 3, 1933).
 He was not a candidate for renomination in 1932 and resumed the practice of law.

 Fishburne died in Ivy Depot, near Charlottesville, June 24, 1937.
 His interment was in Riverview Cemetery, Charlottesville.